gcgirish/esp32-projects/README.md

-# Collection of programs for hobby projects on ESP32 board by Girish
+# Collection of programs for hobby projects on ESP32 board

 This is a collection of programs for hobby projects on the ESP32 board.